How we identify More Able

 - Parent nominations

-The co-ordinator for higher and advanced performing pupils collates information from heads of department, heads of year, heads of houses, partnership primary schools and CAT scores, in order to produce a register of high and advanced performing pupils.
-The register is produced in the autumn term.
+The co-ordinator for More Able students collates information from Heads of Department, House Leaders and CAT scores, in order to produce a register of More Able students.
 Students remain on the register throughout their time at The Purbeck School.
-Students will be noted on SIMS.
-Parents and students are informed by the higher and advanced performance coordinator.
-Parents and students are invited to attend an information event which is hosted by the higher and advanced performance coordinator.
-Students will be required to fill in a questionnaire about themselves which is kept on file and used to inform the higher and advanced performance coordinator about possible provision opportunities
+Students will be noted on SIMS, and parents and students are informed by the More Able coordinator.
+Parents and students are also invited to attend an information event during the year which is hosted by the More Able coordinator.

 The Purbeck School higher and advanced performance coordinator will work with all partnership primary schools to provide opportunities for the most able to attend master classes at The Purbeck School e.g. Marvellous Maths.
 The higher and advanced performance coordinator will request the higher and advanced performance register for Year 6 prior to the students joining The Purbeck School.
 In addition, students and parents transitioning into key stage 3, and later key stage 4, are given specific advice and guidance on option choices and progression to Russell Group universities.